 Congratulations!
 You’ve been accepted into university or college.
 But are you really ready to go?
+Do you know what you want to study and why you want to study it?
 For many students, taking a gap year after matric proves invaluable.
-It actually helps them to thrive in university or college when they get there.
+It gives them time to think through and explore career options.
+Thus, often a gap year can help you thrive when you go and study because you’re more focused.

-According to American professor and higher-education expert, Jeffrey Selingo, in his bestselling There is Life After College, a gap year can be critical to helping students form their own understanding of why they’re pursuing tertiary studies, and what they want once they get there.
-“We shouldn’t rush this transition,” he insists.
+The future advantage of taking a gap year is supported by American professor and higher-education expert, Jeffrey Selingo, in his bestselling There is Life After College.
+His research found that a gap year can be critical to helping students form their own understanding of why they’re pursuing tertiary studies.
+And what they want once they get there.
+This is why he insists that “We shouldn’t rush this transition.”

 Selingo is not alone in his argument for taking time off.
 Many international universities, including the illustrious Harvard, encourage “admitted students to defer enrolment for one year to travel, pursue a special project or activity, work or spend time in another meaningful way.”